 Car users make up the largest group of killed or seriously injured casualties.
-That's why road safety education and policing in Derbyshire focuses heavily on the 'fatal four' behaviours:
+That's why road safety education and policing in Derbyshire focuses heavily on the fatal 4 behaviours:

 - drink or drug driving

-The casualty report also identifies three 'priority' groups that the county council needs to focus on in order to reduce road deaths and injuries in the future:
+The casualty report also identifies 3 priority groups that we need to focus on in order to reduce road deaths and injuries in the future:

 - people aged 60 and over (especially car drivers aged 70 plus)